Toyota C-HR Review 2025: Price, specs & boot space

 “Toyota sold lots of original C-HRs and hopes to do the same with its second-generation offering.
 It’s been completely remodelled on the outside, with a striking design that should hit the right note for fans of the original crossover model.”

-Toyota C-HR Review 2024: static
+Toyota C-HR Review: static

-Lookout for the dramatic bi-tone colourations of the higher-spec cars if you’re keen to make a style statement.
+Look out for the dramatic bi-tone colourations of the higher-spec cars if you’re keen to make a style statement.
 Toyota’s designers have made use of improved manufacturing processes to deliver paint-free components, so the striking twin-colour effect offered up on cars with this finish look dramatic to say the least.

 Electric assistance from that hybrid setup is fairly low-key it has to be said, with only minimal levels of regenerative braking telling you it’s there at all.
-However, the soon-come PHEV will be more interesting, with around 40-miles of electric range on the cards.
-It might be the smarter choice for anyone dealing with those shorter everyday runs.

 Either way, the new Toyota C-HR offers up a convincing drive and rewards anyone prepared to put up with those idiosyncrasies delivered by the powertrain with a car that handles surprisingly well.
 It feels confident through the corners and doesn’t suffer too much in the way of roll, despite the raised stance.
 That might be down to the slightly wider track and more compact feel of the new car or, indeed, the dedicated chassis tuning that has been going on back at Toyota in order to make this new model a little more taught.